AleHundred/inbox-shore/README.md

 ## What This Is

 InboxShore is a demonstration of what happens when engineering meets empathy.
-It's a standalone product that shows how support software should feel—fast, accessible, and genuinely helpful.
+It's a standalone product that shows how support software should feel, fast, accessible, and genuinely helpful.
 No external dependencies, no third-party API reliance.
 Just clean architecture and thoughtful design from the ground up.

-This project includes test messages from some of my favorite musicians—Lucy Dacus, Phoebe Bridgers, Sharon Van Etten, and Julien Baker—as an ode to art that moves you.
+This project includes test messages from some of my favorite musicians, Lucy Dacus, Phoebe Bridgers, Sharon Van Etten, and Julien Baker, as an ode to art that moves you.
 Because good software, like good music, should make you feel something.

 ## The Stack